 First things first, you're already ahead of the rest, since many claiming to be artists and musicians don't have one.
 Secondly, many key music industry influencers want to see what you can impress them with visually before they even hit play on your music.
 If you can't impress these people with your photos and your bio, you're likely to be tossed into the rejected pile.

-So are you looking to increase your chances of being seen and piquing the interest of people who may be able to take your career to the next level?
+So are you looking to increase your chances of being seen and piquing the interest of people in the music business who may be able to take your career to the next level?
 Here are three crucial elements your music bio will need in order to make the cut.

 Most people know that they need to include where they're from when they write their bio, but that's about as far as they go when they introduce themselves.
 You've probably seen "So and so from such and such started making music from a young age", but they don't engage people with why they started making music.
 As I mentioned, yes, you will need to be precise and brief with this, but you want to give a hint at something interesting in your life that will make people want to search for more information pertaining to your story.
 Give a teaser of why they should get to know you.